mhggpo/sheet-music-to-pic/README.md

 '0':Means Zero Tone, image will show space for it

-'N':Means Next Line, in fact, the max length of a line is 30, idk what will happen when you input sheet more than 30 in a line
+'N':Means Next Line, in fact, the max length of a line is 30, IDK what will happen when you input sheet more than 30 in a line

 when input, you'll see "More?", means you can input multi lines in one time, just press enter twice to skip this feature.